Trump is unfit to be president. Now what?

 Beyond who, the big question is why?
 Why an anonymous column, especially in The New York Times, which has, predictably, already further infuriated Trump?

 It is completely self-serving for the author to portray himself or herself, along with fellow resistors, as heros.
 “It may be cold comfort in this chaotic era, but Americans should know that there are adults in the room,” the column says.
 “We fully recognize what is happening.
-And we are trying to do what’s right even when Donald Trump won’t.
+And we are trying to do what’s right even when Donald Trump won’t.”

 It is cold comfort.
 Don’t worry, the anonymous author says, we’re stopping Trump from doing really bad stuff.
 But if the president is as unfit for the country’s highest office, as the column portrays, being adults in the room isn’t enough.
 If the president is as reckless and amoral as the author says, the Trump presidency must end.